robincoello/he-origami/docs/developer-guide/building-modules.md

 <aside>
 	<h4>v0.x.x: Beware!</h4>
-	<p>Versions lower than 1 (eg. <code>v0.3.2</code>) are considered experimental builds, and are treated differently by Bower.
-Origami forbids the creation of components with a version lower than 1, so if you see one, it is probably not ready for use.</p>
+	<p>Versions lower than 1 (eg. <code>v0.3.2</code>) are considered pre-release builds, and newer versions may introduce breaking changes.
+It is not recommended to use pre-release components in production applications.</p>
 </aside>

 <aside>